FIXTradingCommunity/fixp-specification/v1-0-RC4/doc/03CommonFeatures.md

 ### Datagram oriented protocol considerations

-Using a datagram oriented transport like UDP, each datagram carrying a sequenced flow, the Sequence message is key to detecting packet loss and packet reordering and must precede any application messages in the packet.
+Using a datagram-oriented transport like UDP, each datagram carrying a sequenced flow, the Sequence message is key to detecting packet loss and packet reordering and must precede any application messages in the packet.

 FIXP provides no mechanism for fragmenting messages across datagrams.
 In other words, each application message must fit within a single datagram on UDP.